emqx/eip/active/0036-support-environment-variable-emqx-security-profile.md

 * 2026-03-02: @zmstone Adjust rollout plan: keep 6.2 defaults for backward compatibility, switch defaults in v7
 * 2026-05-13: @id Merge ideas from #94: MQTT/WS listener bind in `hardened`, dashboard rejection hint, tighter v7 default ACL rules
 * 2026-05-19: @savonarola Use new `who()` condition in `acl.conf` instead of `authorization.no_match=profile` for simplifying the transition.
 Target 6.3 release for the changes.
+* 2026-05-26: @savonarola Use `deny` for failures in external authorization backends.

 ## Abstract